 Slip and falls are some of the most common types of work injuries, and employees should know what to do if these accidents occur.
 Slipping due to spilled liquids on the floor or falling from a ladder can cause head and back injuries, paralysis, and even death—and it’s important that workers take immediate action to protect both their livelihoods and workers' compensation claim.

-What to Do After a Fall Accident at Work
+What to Do After a Slip And Fall at Work

 The first thing an employee should do after an accident is to see a doctor as quickly as possible.
 If the injury cannot be treated with onsite first-aid methods, the employee should leave work and go to the emergency room.
 Even if the injury does not require immediate intervention, X-rays and other diagnostic evidence can be invaluable for compensation claims.